grofers/legend/docs/enabling-monitoring.md

 ## MySql EC2

-To consume the metrics from MySQL we should setup PMM server on each MySQL instance.
-Once the servers are exposing metrics, we should enable scarping to insert into prometheus.
-One way to do it is create a static kubernetes `endpoint` pointing to the instance and further creating a `service` pointing to this `endpoint` and having a `service monitor` scarpping
+To consume the metrics from MySQL we should set up PMM server on each MySQL instance.
+Once the servers are exposing metrics, we should enable scarping to insert into Prometheus.
+One way to do it is to create a static kubernetes `endpoint` pointing to the instance and further creating a `service` pointing to this `endpoint` and having a `service monitor` scrapping

 ```yaml
 ---